 Ball State is providing free high-speed wireless internet access, for all K-12 and higher education students from the surrounding community, via free Wi-Fi Hot Spots that have been set up in the parking lot near the Bethel Recreation Fields, along Bethel Avenue, just west of Tillotson Avenue.
 To maintain social distancing and for the safety of all, please remain in your vehicle with engines turned off and never leave children in unattended vehicles.
 These designated “lot hot spots” allow internet access from within vehicles.

-Ball State students can connect using bsuconnect, eduroam or bsusecure.
+Ball State students can connect using the bsuconnect, eduroam or bsusecure network.

 Guests can access this free Wi-Fi service utilizing the bsuguest network.